lwjglgamedev/lwjglbook-bookcontents-leg/README.md

 ## Support

 If you like the book please rate it with a start and share it.
-If you want to contribute with a donation you can do it [here](http://lwjglgamedevbok.tip.me).
+If you want to contribute with a donation you can do a donation to this Bitcoin address: 1Kwe78faWarzGTsWXtdGvjjbS9RmW1j3nb.

 ## Comments are welcome